If you’re like most small business owners, you’re always looking for ways to lower your taxable income. Here are five ways to do just that.

 Estimated tax is the method used to pay tax on income that is not subject to withholding.
-This includes income from self-employment, interest, dividends, alimony, rent, gains from the sale of assets, prizes and awards.
+This includes income from self-employment, interest, dividends, and rent, as well as gains from the sale of assets, prizes and awards.
 You also may have to pay estimated tax if the amount of income tax being withheld from your salary, pension, or other income is not enough.
-If you do not pay enough by the due date of each payment period you may be charged a penalty even if you are due a refund when you file your tax return.
-Continue reading

 Taxpayers should be aware of a new twist on an old scam involving erroneous tax refunds that are being deposited into their bank accounts.
 After stealing client data and filing fraudulent tax returns, these criminals use the taxpayers’ real bank accounts to deposit refunds, then use various tactics to reclaim the refund from the taxpayers.
 Here’s what you need to know.

 Are you wondering if there’s a hard and fast rule about what income is taxable and what income is not taxable?
 The quick answer is that all income is taxable unless the law specifically excludes it.
 But as you might have guessed, there’s more to it than that.
 Continue reading →